preksha2208/UMass-Lowell-Classes/Organization of Programming Languages/CameronKnopp_OPL_A1/README.txt

 Q5: Did you use polymorphism in one or more of your programs?
 If YES, specify which one(s),
     and comment on whether it was easy or hard to make use of polymorphism in the respective language(s)
 A: Yes, I used polymorphism in Python when I called the cartesian product function because that function takes in a list
-    of an unspecified type and therefore it can work with a variety of types, making it polymorphic.
-In haskell I also used polymorphism for similar reasons.
-The cartesian product takes in two parameters of unspecified types, so therefore it the function can be called with a variety of different types, making it polymorphic.
+    of an unspecified type and therefore it can work with a variety of types, making it